binipringle/intro-to-dh/_texts/2-version-control.md

 Git is software used for version control.
 Version control is tracking the state of files.
 Using Git, you designate certain folders as repositories, then use commands to save the state of the repository at certain points in time.
 A repository is a place where things can be stored, and in this context indicates a folder that is being tracked by Git.
 With Git, you can perform tasks such as reverting back to previous versions of a repository, copying or sharing repositories across computers, and comparing different versions of a project.

 You may have heard of GitHub, which is sometimes confused with Git.
 In this course we won't use GitHub because it doesn't work without the internet.
-But just so you know, Github is a cloud service for hosting Git repositories and has become something of a social network for programmers, who use it to share code and writing with a wider community.
+But in case you haven't heard of GitHub and just so you know what it is, Github is a cloud service for hosting Git repositories and has become something of a social network for programmers, who use it to share code and writing with a wider community.

 In this course we will share code and writing with each other with USB sticks.
 To keep track of project contributions, share comments and be able to go back to older versions or retrieve parts of them, we will do version control with Git on the USB sticks.